jmackie/activityio/README.md

 The ultimate logic is defined in a `_reading` module, which provides two functions: `gen_records` and `read_and_format`.

 + `gen_records` is a generator function for iterating over the data-points in a file.
 The rows of the data table if you like.
-A "record" is a dictionary object.
+A "record" is a dictionary.
 + `read_and_format` uses the above generator to return an `ActivityData` object.

 `read_and_format` is available at the top-level of a sub-package as `read`; so reading in a file looks like `srm.read('path_to_file.srm')`. `gen_records` is imported as the same name.

 There are also some `tools` provided in a separate module.
-These are just some nice extras.

 ## Testing